Dai411/GMT_tools/README.md

 ### .nc format

-`.nc` is tyoe if NetCDF standard file, supporting high dimensional dataset with more variables.
+`.nc` is a type if NetCDF standard file, supporting high dimensional dataset with more variables.
 The command dealing with the `.grd` files can also applied on the `.nc` file.
 The `.nc` file can be cut with `gmt grdcut` in space or CDO toolbox (need to be installed) like `cdo seldate` in time.
 The `.nc` files can also be dealed with the NCO toolbox.

+### .asc format

+`.asc` is a text-based raster data storage standard, usually referring to ESRI Ascii grid format.
+The header of `.asc` files including the `ncols`, `nrows`, `xllcorner`, `yllcorner`, `cellsize` and `NODATA_value`.
+Afterward is the grid data, list by lines from top to the bottom.